chinibi/wc-step-by-step-ordering-free/readme.txt

 First, it allows you to choose the number of packages to display per row.
 3 is the default setting, but you can set it any way you would like.

 Second, you can choose the "Add To Cart" button label (premium feature).
-The default is set to "Select Package".
+The default is set to Select Package.

 The third setting allows you to select the Package Image Custom Size.
 Set your image height and width parameters (in pixels).
 This allows you to make your package images look the way you want them too.
 If you have multiple packages to set up, it is recommended that you make your product package images the same size for uniformity.

 = What is the "Merchandise Credit" Calculator Widget Label (in SBS Premium)? =

 If you elect to use a store credit for your packages, this is the area where you can label the name of the actual store credit.
-By default, it's set to "Merchandise Credit".
+By default, it's set to Merchandise Credit.
 You can change this to anything you want.

 = --Step-By-Step Settings Tab-- =